LEO2008k/Canada_Job_bank_parser/README.md

 # Canada_Job_bank_parser
-This WEB crauler is for job parser
+This WEB crawler is for job parser

 Pre requirements, Chrome browser.